FeatureBaseDB/infrastructure/local/README.md

 7. Diff the results output (`diff results-old.txt results-new.txt`).
 8. If the results are the same, shut down the cluster and consider the test a success.

-The tool is currently in the branch [codysoyland/compat-test](https://github.com/codysoyland/infrastructure/tree/compat-test/local).
 Usage is `./compat.sh /path/to/old-pilosa-binary /path/to/new-pilosa-binary`.

 ### Usage